GregDony/CubeSat/Structures-and-Thermal-(Opportunity).md

 - We will only be using sliding or locking connectors to avoid threaded connections possibly becoming loose during launch

-- Can we use internal components for further structural support?
+- Other CubeSats have used internal payload for secondary structural elements

 ### Planning